 “Which cycle are we in now??”

-The upper image is courtesy of the article Nell Gwyn, included in Charles II of England – Wikipedia, the free encyclopedia.
+The upper image is courtesy of the article Nell Gwyn, included in Charles II of England.
 The full caption reads: “Nell Gwynn was one of the first English actresses and a mistress of King Charles II of England.”

 The lower image is courtesy of McCarthyism – Wikipedia.
 See also Joseph Nye Welch – shown in the lower image at left – as “head counsel for the United States Army while it was under investigation by Joseph McCarthy’s Senate Permanent Subcommittee on Investigations for Communist activities.”
 See also – re: history repeating in cycles – Historic recurrence – Wikipedia.